sunfounder/3in1-kit/docs/source/car_project/car_speed_up.rst

 3. Speed Up
 ===================

-In addition to the digital signal (HIGH/LOW), the input of L298N can also receive PWM signal to control the speed of the output.
+In addition to the digital signal (HIGH/LOW), the input of L9110 module can also receive PWM signal to control the speed of the output.

 In other words, we can use ``AnalogWrite()`` to control the moving speed of the car.